torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/idpf.rst

 ethtool
 -------
-The driver utilizes the ethtool interface for driver configuration and diagnostics, as well as displaying statistical information.
+The driver utilizes the ethtool interface for driver configuration and diaganalstics, as well as displaying statistical information.
 The latest ethtool version is required for this functionality.
 If you don't have one yet, you can obtain it at: https://kernel.org/pub/software/network/ethtool/